xNok/slack-go-demo-socketmode/docs/1_go_1_16_embeded.md

 [Official Documentation](https://golang.org/pkg/embed/)

-## Use case: Using embed in your SlackBot
+## Use case: Using embed in a SlackBot

 Given how easy it is to create and edit your messages using [Block-kit Builder](https://app.slack.com/block-kit-builder/T0B5XJYR2), I believe that the most convenient method to design and maintain your SlackBot is to save the design created with Block-kit as a `json` payload.
-The new `embed` package is the perfect feature for our use case.
-In terms of design pattern, those `json` payloads represent the *View* a classical [MVC application](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
-We can send those messages as is or use some templating to add data to them.
+The new `embed` package is the perfect feature for This case.

+In terms of design pattern, those `json` payloads represent the *View* in a classical [MVC application](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Besides, we can send those messages as is or use some templating to include any data.

 In my [Slack demo application](https://github.com/xNok/slack-go-demo-socketmode), I have used this method in all my `Views` in combination with [go markup language](https://golang.org/pkg/text/template/).
 In this section, I will be demonstrating how to manage a greeting message designed with Block-kit.
-I will only focus on the `View` part of the application, ignoring the implementation of `Model` and `Controller`.
+I will only focus on the `View` part of the application, ignoring the implementation of `Model` and `Controller` along.
 Nevertheless, feel free to peak at them in my git repository; Also, I am planning a more generic article on creating SlackBots using Golang, covering those details.

 ### Create a Message with Block-kit

-In this step no code required!
-Go to [Block Kit Builder](https://app.slack.com/block-kit-builder/T0B5XJYR2#%7B%22blocks%22:%5B%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22Hi%20David%20:wave:%22%7D%7D,%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22Great%20to%20see%20you%20here!%20App%20helps%20you%20to%20stay%20up-to-date%20with%20your%20meetings%20and%20events%20right%20here%20within%20Slack.%20These%20are%20just%20a%20few%20things%20which%20you%20will%20be%20able%20to%20do:%22%7D%7D,%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22%E2%80%A2%20Schedule%20meetings%20%5Cn%20%E2%80%A2%20Manage%20and%20update%20attendees%20%5Cn%20%E2%80%A2%20Get%20notified%20about%20changes%20of%20your%20meetings%22%7D%7D,%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22But%20before%20you%20can%20do%20all%20these%20amazing%20things,%20we%20need%20you%20to%20connect%20your%20calendar%20to%20App.%20Simply%20click%20the%20button%20below:%22%7D%7D,%7B%22type%22:%22actions%22,%22elements%22:%5B%7B%22type%22:%22button%22,%22text%22:%7B%22type%22:%22plain_text%22,%22text%22:%22Connect%20account%22,%22emoji%22:true%7D,%22value%22:%22click_me_123%22%7D%5D%7D%5D%7D).
-Customize your template, copy the `json` payload and, save it to a file. [greeting.json](../views/greetingViews/greeting.json) in my case.
+In this step, no code required!
+Go to [Block Kit Builder](https://app.slack.com/block-kit-builder/T0B5XJYR2#%7B%22blocks%22:%5B%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22Hi%20David%20:wave:%22%7D%7D,%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22Great%20to%20see%20you%20here!%20App%20helps%20you%20to%20stay%20up-to-date%20with%20your%20meetings%20and%20events%20right%20here%20within%20Slack.%20These%20are%20just%20a%20few%20things%20which%20you%20will%20be%20able%20to%20do:%22%7D%7D,%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22%E2%80%A2%20Schedule%20meetings%20%5Cn%20%E2%80%A2%20Manage%20and%20update%20attendees%20%5Cn%20%E2%80%A2%20Get%20notified%20about%20changes%20of%20your%20meetings%22%7D%7D,%7B%22type%22:%22section%22,%22text%22:%7B%22type%22:%22mrkdwn%22,%22text%22:%22But%20before%20you%20can%20do%20all%20these%20amazing%20things,%20we%20need%20you%20to%20connect%20your%20calendar%20to%20App.%20Simply%20click%20the%20button%20below:%22%7D%7D,%7B%22type%22:%22actions%22,%22elements%22:%5B%7B%22type%22:%22button%22,%22text%22:%7B%22type%22:%22plain_text%22,%22text%22:%22Connect%20account%22,%22emoji%22:true%7D,%22value%22:%22click_me_123%22%7D%5D%7D%5D%7D), customize the template, copy the `json` payload and, save it into a file.
+In my case: [greeting.json](../views/greetingViews/greeting.json).

-Next edit this template to make it customizeable using go [markup language](https://golang.org/pkg/text/template/).
+Next, edit this template to make it customizable using go [markup language](https://golang.org/pkg/text/template/).
 For instance, I want to add the name of the user that recieve the message, then the text for the message will likke like this:

 ```
 Hi {{ .User }} :wave:
 ```

-After rendering the template I would expect (if my user is called David)
+After rendering the template, I would expect (if my user is called David)

 ```
 Hi David :wave: